vnissank/SeleniumRuby_code/README.md

 >>   Go through each session - from session_1 to session_12.
 >>>   Do exercise at the end of each file.
 >5.
 Push your code to your branch ruby_training_your_name
 >6.
+Make a Pull Request, adding Olga and Abbas as reviewers.
-Let us know that you done
+>6.
+Let us know that you done.